 Plenty of critics have accused Congress of forgetting the Constitution from time to time.

-Heritage Foundation, says the visitor center selectively cuts passages from the Constitution, weighing in on a long-running debate about the scope and limits of federal power by taking the liberal side of that debate, envisioning broad congressional powers that the Founding Fathers never intended.
+Heritage Foundation, says the visitor center selectively cuts passages from the Constitution, weighing in on a long-running debate about the scope and limits of federal power by taking the liberal side of that debate, envisioning broad congressional powers that the founding fathers never intended.

-“I started looking at this stuff, and it’s just patently absurd,” he said.
+“I started looking at this stuff and it’s just patently absurd,” he said.
 “The dominant message when you walk though the doors in this exhibit you’re hit with is the role of Congress is to fulfill our greatest aspirations.
-So the message you’re teaching these millions of visitors each year is the Constitution really isn’t what we thought it was; it’s the open-ended thing that’s up to Congress to decide what it means.”
+So the message you’re teaching these millions of visitors each year is the Constitution really isn’t what we thought it was, it’s the open-ended thing that’s up to Congress to decide what it means.”

-He singled out the display on “Knowledge,” which he said selectively cuts the powers granted to Congress by Article I, Section 8 of the Constitution, reducing the full explanation - “To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries” - to an expansive grant: “The Congress shall have Power To … promote … useful Arts.”
+He singled out the display on “Knowledge,” which he said selectively cuts the powers granted to Congress by Article I, Section 8 of the Constitution, reducing the full explanation “To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries” to an expansive grant: “The Congress shall have Power To … promote … useful Arts.”

-In addition to knowledge, the other aspirations the displays say Congress is charged with helping fulfill are unity, freedom, defense, exploration and the general welfare.
+In addition to knowledge, the other aspirations the displays say Congress is charged with helping fulfill are unity, freedom, defense, exploration and general welfare.

-“In the seeds of how they’re dealing with the Constitution, what they’re really telling everybody, the message they’re really telling everybody, is Congress is unlimited, and it’s Congress that will define our highest ideals and aspirations,” Mr. Spalding said.
+“In the seeds of how they’re dealing with the Constitution, what they’re really telling everybody, the message they’re really telling everybody, is Congress is unlimited, and it’s Congress that will define oiur highest ideals and aspirations,” Mr. Spalding said.
 “When you think about that, that’s a radical message.”

-Office of the Architect of the Capitol, which is overseeing the new center, didn’t return messages seeking comment.
+Tom Fontana, a spokesman for the Architect of the Capitol, which is overseeing the new center, didn’t return messages seeking comment.

 “Anything is open to interpretation, obviously,” he said.